gestalta/soapbox/about.md

 permalink: /about/
 ---

-An evening of curiosities curated by Gestalta and brought to you by Anatomie Studio.
+The Soap Box is evening of curiosities curated by Gestalta and brought to you by Anatomie Studio.

+Dates for our 2016 events:
+- 5th February
+- 1st April
+-
 For enquiries related to performances please contact [gestalta@soapboxshibari.com](mailto:gestalta@soapboxshibari.com)